zero-to-mastery/resources/CSSResources.md

 - [Clippy](https://bennettfeely.com/clippy/): A tool for creating CSS clip paths of various shapes.

 - [Cubic-Bezier](https://cubic-bezier.com/): A tool for generating bezier curves for CSS transitions and animations.

+- [Dark-Mode Toggle Tutorial](https://fluvixx.dev/posts/how-to-build-a-dark-mode.html): How to build a dark-mode toggle!